Ferencvárosi TC–Újpest FC rivalry: 2001-2015: Ferencváros' relegation, 60th Újpest victory

-In 2001, Ferencváros won the league in a now reduced 1st division of 12 teams.
-The following season, they looked on course to defend their title, but after losing 3–2 to Újpest (who themselves finished 6th) with a 90' minute goal at Megyeri Road on Matchday 36, FTC's performance was only enough for a silver-medal.
+In 2001, Ferencváros won the league in a now reduced first division of 12 teams.
+The following season, they looked on course to defend their title but, after losing 3–2 to Újpest (who themselves finished sixth) with a 90 minute goal at Megyeri Road in game 36, FTC's performance was only enough for a silver medal.

-In 2003, FTC's aspirations of the title were indirectly ruined by Újpest again.
-The purple and whites suffered a 0–1 loss to MTK (with whom Ferencváros were level on points) on the last day of the season.
-Ferencváros failed to beat Debreceni VSC, and had to settle for the runners-up spot for the second year running, 2 points off of MTK.
+In 2003, FTC's aspirations of the title were indirectly ruined by Újpest again. Újpest suffered a 0–1 loss to MTK (with whom Ferencváros were level on points) on the last day of the season.
+Ferencváros failed to beat Debreceni VSC, and had to settle for the runners up spot for the second year running, two points off of MTK.
 Fans of both clubs invaded their respective fields, for different reasons.
-Even before the final whistle was blown, fans of Újpest erupted with joy upon learning of the FTC-DVSC score, and invaded the pitch in celebration of MTK's title, ahead of the green and whites.
-Ferencváros' fans decided to invade the pitch of Flórián Albert stadium out of fury, that the trophy had slipped from their hands despite finishing 1st in the regular season, right to their (arguably) second biggest rivals, MTK.
-FTC were later given a fine by the MLSZ for their fans' actions. Újpest achieved a 4th-place finish.
+Even before the final whistle was blown, fans of Újpest erupted with joy upon learning of the FTC-DVSC score, and invaded the pitch in celebration of MTK's title, ahead of Ferencváros.
+Ferencváros' fans decided to invade the pitch of Flórián Albert stadium out of fury that the trophy had slipped from their hands despite finishing 1st in the regular season, to their (arguably) second biggest rivals, MTK.
+FTC were later given a fine by the MLSZ for their fans' actions. Újpest achieved a fourth place finish.

-The derbi took place four times that season, with Ferencváros winning two of them, and Újpest winning one.
-FTC snatched both victories with late goals; in March they defeated Újpest 1-0, with an 89' minute goal scored by Attila Tököli, while in April they came from behind to beat UTE 2-1, with Aleksandr Jovic scoring the winning goal in the 86th' minute.
+The Derbi took place four times that season, with Ferencváros winning two of them, and Újpest winning one.
+FTC snatched both victories with late goals; in March they defeated Újpest 1-0, with an 89 minute goal scored by Attila Tököli, while in April they came from behind to beat UTE 2-1, with Aleksandr Jovic scoring the winning goal in the 86th minute.

-In May 2004 Újpest defeated Ferencváros twice (both 1-0) within a 3-week period, one of which was their first away victory over FTC in 10 years.
+In May 2004, Újpest defeated Ferencváros twice (both 1-0) within a 3-week period, one of which was their first away victory over FTC in 10 years.
 They were leading the table, one point above their biggest rivals with one game to go.
 However, Újpest failed to beat MTK, while Ferencváros defeated Debreceni VSC 3-1.
-The 9th districtian green and whites snatched the league-title, finishing 1 point above Újpest.
+The 9th district's Ferencváros snatched the league title, finishing 1 point above Újpest.

-In the 2004/05 season, Ferencváros finished runners-up, 6 points behind DVSC, while Újpest achieved a 4th-place finish, 2 points above FTC. Újpest were one of only 6 teams to come away with a point from Üllői Út, drawing 1–1 in the centenarian derby in April 2005.
+In the 2004/05 season, Ferencváros finished runners up, six points behind DVSC, while Újpest achieved a fourth-place finish, two points above FTC. Újpest were one of only 6 teams to come away with a point from Üllői Út, drawing 1–1 in the centenarian derby in April 2005.